 For the introduction paragraph, you can reach your child various ways to begin their writing, including a quote, general statement, opposite statement, or story.
 You can teach them that a thesis statement contains an opinion and a plan.
 You should give them lots of practice writing different thesis statements.

-If your child continues to struggle with writing, you may want to try writing tutoring to help them further develop this skill.
-Writing will continue to play a vital role as they move through school.
+Many students benefit from specialized one-on-one writing instruction.
+Writing tutors can help your child develop stronger sentence, paragraph, and essay writing skills.
+If your child continues to struggle with writing, you may want to try virtual or in-person writing tutoring in Palm Beach County to help them further develop this skill.
+Writing will continue to play a key role as they move through school.